Luca-Wiehe/govtech_hackathon_24/README.md

 + `govtech_hackathonApp`: Launches the application
 + `ContentView.swift`: Main View of the app.
 Starting point of all navigation actions
 + `HomeView.swift`: Starting point for TabViews, i.e. Matching, Calendar, Profile
++ `CalendarView.swift`: CSS Styles for UI Components and UI Pages

 `/Models/`: Contains objects and data structures that are used throughout the application
 + `Person.swift`: Data structure to manage user's attributes